timjbray/jekyll-now/_posts/2019-03-15-GraphQL-tips-and-tricks.md

 ```

 There are a few issues with the solution.
 - Only works on the first level of the query.
 For example, this won't handle situations where related entities are also requested.
+This can be solved through recursion.
+- Doesn't handle fragments.
 - Using an undocumented feature of Apollo server, which may change.

 This could be a great solution make some key operations as efficient as possible, without creating separate operations.
 But should only be used carefully with an understanding of the trade-offs.